Boosting Gesture Recognition with an Automatic Gesture Annotation Framework: Abstract

 \section{Abstract}

 Training a real-time gesture recognition model heavily relies on annotated data.
 However, manual data annotation is costly and demands substantial human effort.
-In order to address this challenge, we propose a novel annotation model that can automatically annotate gesture classes and identify their temporal ranges.
+In order to address this challenge, we propose a framework that can automatically annotate gesture classes and identify their temporal ranges.
+Our framework consists of two key components: (1) a novel annotation model that leverages the Connectionist Temporal Classification (CTC) loss, and (2) a semi-supervised learning pipeline that enables the model to improve its performance by training on its own predictions, known as pseudo labels.
+These high-quality pseudo labels can also be used to enhance the accuracy of other downstream gesture recognition models.
+To evaluate our framework, we conducted experiments using two publicly available gesture datasets.
 Our ablation study demonstrates that our annotation model design surpasses the baseline in terms of both gesture classification accuracy (3-4\% improvement) and localization accuracy (71-75\% improvement).
-We believe that this annotation model has immense potential to improve the training of downstream gesture recognition models using unlabeled datasets.
+Additionally, we illustrate that the pseudo-labeled dataset produced from the proposed framework significantly boosts the accuracy of a pre-trained downstream gesture recognition model by 11-18\%.
+We believe that this annotation framework has immense potential to improve the training of downstream gesture recognition models using unlabeled datasets.

-\section{Introduction}
+\section{INTRODUCTION}

-Hand gesture recognition technology is prevalent in fields like augmented reality (AR) and virtual reality (VR).
-Different types of hand gesture data, such as RGB, depth, and 3D skeletons, are used for recognition.
-With the rise of AR and VR head-mounted devices (HMDs), real-time 3D hand skeleton data is accessible and consistent across various devices and sensors~\cite{Shen2022Gesture}.
-In this paper, we focus on gesture classification and localization using skeleton data.
+Hand gesture recognition is a widely applied technology in various fields such as augmented reality (AR)~\cite{reifinger2007static}, and virtual reality (VR)~\cite{sagayam2017hand,Shen2022Gesture}.
+Various modalities of hand gesture data can be utilized for recognition, such as RGB, optical flow, depth, IR, IR-disparity, and 2D/3D skeletons.
+Contemporary AR and VR head-mounted devices (HMDs) track the user's hands, providing access to real-time 3D hand skeleton data.
+In this paper, our focus is on using 3D hand skeleton data.
+This choice is motivated by the widespread availability of 3D hand skeleton data in modern HMDs and its compatibility across different sensors and devices~\cite{Shen2022Gesture}.

-Building a gesture recognition model generally involves data collection, annotation, and training.
-Annotation encompasses classifying gestures and determining their temporal range.
-As deep-learning techniques dominate the state-of-the-art gesture recognition models~\cite{liu2020decoupled}, there's a substantial need for labeled data.
-Insufficient data could lead to overfitting in deep neural networks~\cite{shen2021imaginative}.
-The challenge is that data annotation, especially detailed frame-wise annotation, is time-intensive and expensive.

-To combat data sparsity in gesture recognition, researchers have used data augmentation techniques like Generative Adversarial Networks for gesture data transformation~\cite{shen2021imaginative} and unrealistic distortions like cutout~\cite{devries2017improved} and mixup~\cite{zhang2017mixup}.
-Approaches like few-shot learning have also been explored to reduce dataset size needs~\cite{Xu2022Enabling}.
-However, the reliance on existing annotated datasets and the associated annotation costs remain significant concerns.
-The potential of leveraging large unlabeled datasets and the automation of the annotation process remains largely untapped.